openhive-network/clive/README.md

 # Introduction

-**clive** is a combination of the cli and hive words.
-It's an interactive command line application for interacting with the [Hive](https://gitlab.syncad.com/hive/hive) blockchain.
-Inspired by midnight commander, written in Python.
+**clive** is a portmanteau of two words: CLI (command-line-interface) and Hive.
+Clive is an command line application for interacting with the [Hive](https://gitlab.syncad.com/hive/hive) blockchain.
+Clive also has a terminal user-interface (TUI) that supports mouse-based navigation that is inspired by midnight commander.
+Both the CLI and the TUI are written in Python.
+Clive is being designed in part to replace the original Hive CLI which is primarily used by power users and for writing tests for Hive.

 # Requirements